fbngrm/Matroschka/README.md

 > This is a fun project.
 Do not use this for serious encryption purposes!

 # Usage
 Only losless image formats are supported.
 Therefore It is recommended to use PNG or BMP images to hide your secret.
-The secret can be either an text file with the `.txt` extension or an imahe with the `.png` extension and format.
+The secret can be either an text file with the `.txt` extension or an image with the `.png` extension and format.

 > Note: If your image contains transparent pixels, most likely artifacts will be visible after embedding data.
 This is caused by the manipulation of the least-significant bit in every pixels color channels.

 **Hide Secret**

 `python matroschka.py -hide -m <mac-password> -k <password> <secret> <image>`

 **Reveal Secret**

 `python matroschka.py -open -m <mac-password> -k <password> <image>`

 **Example**

 matroschka_medium.png gets hidden and encrypted in matroschka_big.png.

 `python matroschka.py -hide -m foo -k bar resources/matroschka_medium.png resources/matroschka_big.png`